PACE-RAG: Patient-Aware Contextual and Evidence-Constrained RAG for Clinical Drug Recommendation: Ablation Study

-\paragraph{Hyperparameter sensitivity.} We evaluated the impact of the retrieval count ($k$) and the similarity threshold ($\tau$).
+\add{We conduct all hyperparameter sensitivity analyses on the HPH dataset.
+First,} we evaluated the impact of the retrieval count ($k$) and the similarity threshold ($\tau$).
 As shown in Figure~\ref{fig:performance_hyperparameter}, performance remains notably stable across various $k$ values, suggesting that the framework is robust to the number of retrieved cases.
-In contrast, increasing $\tau$ consistently improves performance by filtering out clinically irrelevant noise.
-Accordingly, we set $\tau=0.9$ to balance retrieval quality and reasoning depth.
+In contrast, increasing $\tau$ consistently improves performance by filtering out clinically irrelevant noise. \add{ We further conduct a joint analysis of $k$ and $\tau$ in Table~\ref{tab:retrieval_hyperparameter_robustness}~(a).
+PACE-RAG remains stable across different retrieval counts, with F1 scores ranging from 78.27 to 81.01, and consistently performs best under the stricter threshold $\tau=0.9$. }

+\add{ Because lower similarity thresholds and larger retrieval counts may introduce less relevant patient cases, we further test PACE-RAG under noisy retrieval settings.
+As shown in Table~\ref{tab:retrieval_hyperparameter_robustness}~(b), PACE-RAG consistently outperforms Similar-Patient RAG even under noisy retrieval settings with a low $\tau$ and larger $k$, demonstrating its robustness to noisy retrieved contexts. }

+\add{ Second, we vary the maximum number of extracted focus queries in Table~\ref{tab:max_focus_query_sensitivity}.
+PACE-RAG shows stable performance across different number of queries.
+This is because the Stage 1 extractor is designed to select only clinically actionable focus queries for the current patient; therefore, increasing the maximum query limit does not substantially change the retrieved evidence unless additional meaningful clinical focus points are present. }